 An additional objective was to isolate the effect of general training activity from the effect of MFAS, so that beaked whale response to MFAS could be quantified relative to pre-training baseline periods and to periods when general training activities were present on the range.

-To accomplish these objectives, we used a spatially referenced dataset of Blainville’s beaked whale foraging dives recorded at the PMRF off the island of Kauai, Hawaii (Fig. 1).
+We used a spatially referenced dataset of Blainville’s beaked whale foraging dives recorded at the PMRF off the island of Kauai, Hawaii (Fig. 1).
 Acoustic detections of Blainville’s beaked whales were collected via a cabled hydrophone array at PMRF before and during naval training exercises involving MFAS.
-Previous work in this region has shown that Blainville’s beaked whales are present year-round at this site, prefer slope habitats, and that acoustic detections decrease during multi-day training events involving MFAS (Henderson, Martin, Manzano-Roth, and Matsuyama, 2016; Manzano-Roth, Henderson, Martin, Martin, and Matsuyama, 2016).
+Previous work in this region has shown that Blainville’s beaked whales are present year-round at this site, prefer slope habitats, and that acoustic detections decrease during multi-day training events involving MFAS (Henderson et al;, 2016; Manzano-Roth et al., 2016).

-A series of three models were fitted to data collected before the training exercises began, data collected when training exercises were ongoing but no MFAS was present, and to data collected when training exercises including MFAS were present.
+A series of three linked models were fitted to data collected before the training exercises began, data collected when training exercises were ongoing but no MFAS was present, and to data collected when training exercises including MFAS were present.
 The expected values from each model were used as an offset in the next model, and uncertainty was propagated through all models using posterior simulation.
 Using this set of model results, we quantified the expected decrease in detection of GVPs across increasing sonar received levels relative to both the pre-training baseline period and the period when training activities were ongoing but no hull-mounted MFAS was present.

 2 Methods